ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 We must maintain confidence in the stability of our stable releases.
-This requires consistent application of policy, documented diligence, rationale for exceptions, etc. “Headline/outrage avoidance”
+This requires consistent application of policy, documented diligence, rationale for exceptions, etc. "Headline/outrage avoidance"

 What do we mean by stability?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. There’s stability as in “things don’t crash”.
-That’s easy.
+1. There's stability as in "things don't crash".
+That's easy.

-2. There’s stability as in “things behave in the way that upstream meant them to behave”.
-This is mostly a superset of “things don’t crash”.
+2. There's stability as in "things behave in the way that upstream meant them to behave".
+This is mostly a superset of "things don't crash".

-3. There’s stability as in **predictability** - if the user did something yesterday it will do the same thing today.
+3. There's stability as in **predictability** - if the user did something yesterday it will do the same thing today.

-We want stability in all three of these senses for the “stable release”, but with a much higher emphasis on the third than in other contexts.
+We want stability in all three of these senses for the "stable release", but with a much higher emphasis on the third than in other contexts.

 Maintain usefulness